 Cases in recent times have seen General Pinochet arrested in London over torture committed in Chile, and ex-President Montt indicted in Spain over genocide in Guatemala.
-In 2011, George W. Bush even cancelled a trip to Switzerland over concerns that, once on Swiss soil, he could be arrested for authorising torture.
+In 2011, George W. Bush even cancelled a trip to Switzerland over concerns that, once on Swiss soil, he could be arrested for authorising torture abroad.

-An important case which helped to extend universal jurisdiction from piracy to crimes against humanity is the trial of Nazi war criminal, Adolf Eichmann.
+A landmark case which helped to extend universal jurisdiction from piracy to crimes against humanity is the trial of Nazi war criminal, Adolf Eichmann.
 This coming April will mark 53 years since the trial in Israel of “the second Adolf” who was responsible for putting Hitler’s “Final Solution” into effect.
 Eichmann’s trial began on 11th April 1961.
 He was found guilty of crimes against the Jewish people and executed the following year, after his appeal had failed.

 Having achieved a good mark recently for an essay about this case, I thought that I would share some of my thoughts with readers.

 Eichmann’s case is interesting because the State of Israel did not exist at the time of the Holocaust.
 We can therefore see universal jurisdiction being exercised in Asia to bring a European criminal to justice, and years after his dreadful crimes were committed.
-However, in my opinion, the Eichmann case has flaws; he should have been tried by an ad hoc tribunal, or by some other state than Israel.
+In my opinion, though, the Eichmann case has flaws; he should have been tried by an ad hoc tribunal, or by some other state than Israel.

-To read the full transcript of Eichmann’s trial and appeal, click here.
+To read the full transcript of Eichmann’s trial and appeal, Click Here